andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 They bring together a great number of (by the very nature of the adveserial system, hostile) parties, all who have their views on the system, and obligations / needs to be met.

-Most importantly, they must contaim within themselves a great deal of flexibility, while still balancing against this an incredible formality; seemingly small details can make large differences, and have VERY SERIOUS, real-world outcomes.
+Most importantly, they must contain within themselves a great deal of flexibility, while still balancing against this an incredible formality; seemingly small details can make large differences, and have VERY SERIOUS, real-world outcomes.

+@gaythu-rajan - shall we move this and the next slide to the top?

 ---

-### Legal Systems are **Ripe** for DDD [AHL]
+### Legal Systems are **Ripe** for DDD [BOTH]

 ALL IN ALL, IT IS AN EXCELLENT SET OF CIRCUMSTANCES TO EMPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.

-Segue into GT's delivery after this
+Segue into GT's delivery after this.

 ---